LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

                 >(
       RAJA::make_tuple(iter_space IN, ..., iter_space I0),

-      [=] (index_type iN, ... , index_type i1) {
+      [=] (index_type iN, ... , index_type i0) {
          //loop body
     });

-Here, we have a loop nest of M = N+1 levels.
-The ``RAJA::kernel`` takes a ``RAJA::KernelPolicy`` template type, which defines a nested sequence of ``RAJA::statement::For`` types, one for each level of the loop nest plus a ``RAJA::statement::Lambda`` type for the lambda loop body.
-This first argument to the ``RAJA::kernel`` method is a tuple of M iteration spaces and the second is the lambda expression for the inner loop body.
-The lambda expression for the loop body must have M loop index arguments and they must be in the same order as the associated iteration spaces in the tuple.
+The ``RAJA::kernel`` template takes a ``RAJA::KernelPolicy`` template argument that defines a nested sequence of ``RAJA::statement::For`` types, one for each level in the loop nest.
+Each one has an integral template argument (described below) and an execution policy template argument for the corresponding level in the loop nest.
+The innermost types in the kernel policy are ``RAJA::statement::Lambda`` types indicating the lambdas (or lambda) to be used to comprise the inner loop body.

+.. note:: The nesting of ``RAJA::statement::For`` types is analogous to how one
+          would nest for-statements in a traditional C-style loop nest.

+The first argument to the ``RAJA::kernel`` method is a tuple of N+1 iteration spaces, one for each loop nest level.
+This argument is followed by one or more lambda expression arguments that may be used to form the inner loop body.
+Here, we have only one lambda expression argument that will be executed as the inner loop body;
+this is indicated by the ``RAJA::statement::Lambda<0>`` innermost type in the kernel policy above.

+.. note:: The arguments for each lambda expression that is used in a RAJA kernel
+          loop body are indices that must match the contents of the *iteration space tuple* in number, order, and type.
+Not all index arguments must be used in each lambda, but they all must appear.

-.. note:: For the nested loop case, the loop nest ordering is determined by the
+For RAJA nested loops defined by a ``RAJA::kernel``, as shown above, the loop nest ordering is determined by the order of the nested policies, starting with the outermost loop and ending with the innermost loop.

-          order of the nested policies, starting with the outermost loop and ending with the innermost loop.
-The integer value that appears as the first parameter to each of the ``For`` templates indicates which iteration space/lambda index argument it corresponds to.
+.. note:: The integer value that appears as the first parameter in each

-          **This allows arbitrary loop nesting order transformations to to be done simply by changing the ordering of the policies**.
-This is analogous to changing the order or 'for-loop' statements in C-style code.
+          ``RAJA::statement::For`` templates indicates which iteration space tuple entry or lambda index argument it corresponds to. **This allows loop nesting order to be changed simply by changing the ordering of the nested policy statements**.
+This is analogous to changing the order of 'for-loop' statements in C-style nested loop code.

 In summary, these RAJA template methods require a user to understand how to specify several items: